mohitmishra786/inside-the-machine/_chapters/chapter-06-static-code-analysis.md

 4. **Data Structure Reconstruction**: Find a binary that processes a structured file format.
 Through static analysis of its parsing functions, reconstruct the file format's structure and document it as C struct definitions.

-5. **Decompiler Evaluation**: Select a function from a binary with available source code.
-Decompile it using a tool like Ghidra or Hex-Rays, then compare the decompiled output with the original source.
-Identify discrepancies and explain why the decompiler might have generated different code.